FRACerqueira/PromptPlus/README.md

 #### Innovative middleware policy for CommandDotNet with PromptPlus.CommandDotNet:

-- Wizard to find all the commands/options and arguments with prompt and run.
+- Wizard to find all the commands/options and arguments with prompt and then run.
     - Now you can discover and learn the existing commands, options and arguments.

 ### **Official pages** :